-Locking a MAC address to a PPPoE user protects the connection from using it from multiple machines or Access points.
+Locking a MAC address to a PPPoE user prevents another Device from using it.

 How to enable it